 Here are the most common soccer balls types that you need to know:

-- FIFA approved soccer balls: These are the balls used in international top leagues like English Premier League, MLS or UEFA Champions League.
-They are the highest quality balls that have been approved by FIFA.
+FIFA approved soccer balls: These are the balls used in international top leagues like English Premier League, MLS or UEFA Champions League.
+These are the best soccer balls in terms of quality and performance.
+That explains why they have been approved by FIFA.
 This guide doesn’t cover this type.

 All of these types will be covered in this guide except for FIFA approved balls.